Fidelity Investments Review

 Fixed income

-Stocks (including OTC and international stocks)
+Stocks (including OTC and foreign issues)

 Options

-Funds (mutual, closed-end, and ETFs)
+Funds (mutual, closed-end, and exchange-traded)

 fidelity Investments review